mrtolkien/lol_id_tools/README.md

 The package relies on [rapidfuzz](https://github.com/rhasspy/rapidfuzz) for string matching.

-This documentation pertains to `v1.0.0a`, the current alpha release.
-All future releases will follow its syntax and not the one from `v0.x` releases.
+This documentation pertains to `v1.0.0`, and future releases should stay compatible with its syntax.

 # Installation